 O’Devaney Gardens

-oposes to build 500 housing units on the site with community centre, crèche facilities, commercial retail and a new public open space of 2,800 metres to act as a focal point for the wider community and assist in establishing a new village green.
+The report proposes to build 500 housing units on the site with community centre, crèche facilities, commercial retail and a new public open space of 2,800 metres to act as a focal point for the wider community and assist in establishing a new village green.

 Dublin City Council propose that the development will be carried out in three phases